-The accompanying condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
+The accompanying condensed consolidated financial statements are presented in accordance with accounting principles generally accepted in the U.S, or GAAP.
 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in the consolidation.